ASL-for-All 5K (Walk, Run & Roll)

 Organiser's Description

-JOIN US FOR OUR THIRD ANNUAL ASL FOR ALL 5K!
+JOIN US FOR OUR FOURTH ANNUAL ASL FOR ALL 5K!

 Help us celebrate and grow Olathe as a Shared Signing Communitya place where Deaf and non-Deaf people connect through sign language.
 Whether you sign or not, everyone is welcome!
-Our 3rd annual ASL for ALL 5K fundraiser will take place along the scenic Indian Creek Trail, starting and ending at Frontier Park.
+Our 4th annual ASL for ALL 5K fundraiser will take place at Kansas School for the Deaf (KSD) leading through Johnson County Square Park and back to KSD.
 Water and light refreshments will be provided to all registered participants.

 After the 5K, join us for two exciting Fun Runs: